 Use Cards That Provide Purchase Protection

-Many cards come with purchase protection, which means you will be reimbursed if a product gets damaged or stolen during a given period of time.
-For example, the Chase Sapphire Preferred credit card covers new purchases against damage or theft for 120 days, up to $500.
+Many cards come with purchase protection, which means you’ll be reimbursed if a product gets damaged or stolen during a given period of time.
 Consider using a card with this protection on gifts you buy online — it can protect you in case your items get damaged during transit or stolen from your front door.

 Shop With Cards That Offer Extended Warranty Protection